samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 !!!info
     `getSessionReplayProperties` may return an empty object if Session Replay doesn't capture the session (for example, due to sampling or if the page is out of focus).

-`[Amplitude] Session Replay ID` is a unique identifier for the replay, and is different from `[Amplitude] Session ID`, which is the identifier for the overall user session.
+`[Amplitude] Session Replay ID` is a unique identifier for the replay, and is different from `[Amplitude] Session ID`, which is the identifier for the user's session.

 The [Session Replay Browser Plugin](/session-replay/sdks/plugin) handles this by default, since Amplitude manages event instrumentation.
 With the Standalone SDK, you need to instrument your application to add this property to any events that occur during capture.